 I shelter in thy honoured shade.

-Burns left for posterity a volume of work which, written in his native tongue and championing the common man, has contributed significantly to Scottish identity.
-Two of which we find ourselves listening to or singing every year are of course ‘Auld Lang Syne’ on Hogmanay and ‘Address to a Haggis’ on Burns’ Night.
+Burns left to posterity a volume of work which, written in his native tongue and championing the common man, has contributed significantly to Scottish identity.
+Two of his verses which we find ourselves listening to or singing almost every year are of course ‘Auld Lang Syne’ on Hogmanay and ‘Address to a Haggis’ on Burns’ Night.

 Makars’ Court incorporates quotations from Scottish literature inscribed onto paving slabs.
 These are just a few of those we read: ‘It’s a grand thing to get leave to live’ (Nan Shepherd, author of The Living Mountain); ‘There are no stars so lovely as Edinburgh street lamps’ (Robert Louis Stevenson); and ‘in simmer, whan aa sorts foregether / in Embro to the ploy.’
 (Robert Garioch)